tessavdheiden/path_planning/README.md

 The simple rover is characterized by its velocity, which is 1 cell/s for traveling straight and sqrt(2) cell/s for traveling diagonally.
 The distance increases with altitude, so traveling up- or downwards is automatically more expensive.
 For instance, traveling straight in xy-direction and with an elevation of 1 in z-direction increases the distance to sqrt(1 + 1).

+Moving downwards decreases the path time and upwards increases it.
+We can model this by changing the time with some X %.
+However, travelling upwards and downwards, may not be equally as coslty as on flat areas, so upwards should increase the time with some extra percentage.